j-davies-astro/eagle-guide/examples.md

 plt.show()
 ```
 This is the first script we've used that takes a decent length of time to run - at time of testing, it took me about 8 minutes to run on `phoenix` but your mileage may vary.
 As soon as you start dealing with particles, your computation time will shoot up!
 You should see the following plot at the end:

 ![smhmparticle](/images/smhm_from_particles.png).

+Comparison with the plots we made earlier reveal that this is a pared-down version of the SMHM relation for Ref-L0100N1504, with far fewer objects due to the 16x smaller volume.
+Have a go at running the above code for the 100 Mpc simulation and you'll see from `tqdm` that the code is going to take far, far longer to run.
+This is partly due to us simply having many more objects to loop over, but is also the case because the larger simulation has many more very massive galaxies/haloes, which live in busier environments. `pyread_eagle` therefore has much more data to load in each time.
+These objects have to be worked through first, as the FOF catalogues go from more- to less-massive; you'll therefore notice that the iteration gradually speeds up until the zippy speeds of `Ref-L0025N0376` analysis are reached.
+This is why we always test our code on the smaller volumes first, before going for the big box.

+There are a few ways to overcome this issue:
+- Patience!
+You can leave your code running in a NoMachine session and it will happily tick away until you've got what you need
+- Parallel processing.
+The `mpi4py` module allows you to run Pythong code in parallel with MPI - you could split up the objects you want to work through onto different MPI ranks, potentially speeding up your analysis dramatically.
+Doing this is a little beyond the scope of this guide, however if you fancy giving it a try there are some nice explanations of how it works [here](https://rabernat.github.io/research_computing/parallel-programming-with-mpi-for-python.html).
+Be careful of how much memory you're using when doing this, and be considerate to others using the machines.
+- In some use-cases, it may be faster to load in the whole simulation volume at once and mask out the regions you need.
+In my experience, however, it tends to be faster to use `pyread_eagle` in its intended fashion.

+## Saving your pre-crunched numbers

 ## Making a radial profile